Liga Uruguaya de Básquetbol: Participating teams

-Defensor Sporting and Trouville are the teams with the most league appearances, having so far competed in every season of the LUB.
+Defensor Sporting is the team with the most league appearances, having so far competed in every season of the LUB.

-2019–20 season teams
+2025–26 season teams

 Notes: All statistics are only for the Uruguayan Basketball League (Liga Uruguaya de Básquetbol), which is organized by the Uruguayan Basketball Federation (Federación Uruguaya de Basketball).
 Uruguayan Federal tournaments are not included.
 The "arena" column reflects the arena where the team plays most of its home games, but does not indicate that the team in question is the owner.

-Former teams

 Champions by season

 The Uruguayan Basketball League competition began in 2003.
 Before that time, the Uruguayan Federal Championships were only local, and no competition brought together all the clubs in the country.